Something’s happening tomorrow? Here’s how the restrictions are changing

 People are still advised to stay at home except in limited circumstances.
 Those circumstances are to get essential supplies such as food and medicine and to do some exercise.

-From Tuesday, the 2km zone from your house has been extended to 5km.
+From Tuesday, the 2km zone from your home that is allowable for exercise has been extended to 5km.

 Under the regulations, it is an offence for a person to leave his or her place of residence, unless the person has a “reasonable excuse” for doing so.